I bought “Time And Time Again” because Ben Elton wrote it and because the cover art (unlike the title) is original and intriguing.

 To be honest, I wish he hadn’t done it but you can’t unread a book and I can’t undo the fact that Ben Elton has abraded my smug view of history as a narrative and left me with something raw and bleeding and much less romantic.

 Normally, I enjoy the time travel trope.
 Who doesn’t want to speculate on how things would have turned out “if only”?
-Normally, I expect a spectacle of altered cause and changed effect that move quickly enough to keep me dizzy and off balance while feeling slightly smug about knowing (at least some of) the history and getting a vicarious tingle from the new possibilities.
+Normally, I expect a spectacle of altered cause and changed effect that moves quickly enough to keep me dizzy and off balance while feeling slightly smug about knowing (at least some of) the history and getting a vicarious tingle from the new possibilities.

 “Time And Time Again” starts off like that. in 2025, our hero, an ex-SAS Captain with a degree in history from Trinity College Cambridge, a flair for languages, and a tragedy in his recent past that has destroyed his will to live, is recruited by his old History Professor to take advantage of a once-in-a-lifetime chance to travel back to 1914 and stop the Great War.

-The details are original and fun, so I won’t share them here but in a relatively short time our twenty-first century Captain is in Istanbul in 1914, bumping up against the obnoxious behaviour of privileged Brits and trying to move west without being noticed.
+The details are original and fun so I won’t share them here but in a relatively short time, our twenty-first century Captain is in Istanbul in 1914, bumping up against the obnoxious behaviour of privileged Brits and trying to move west without being noticed.
 He has to sit on his anger at the Brits of the day because not to do so would put his mission, to save the world from a war that would destroy a generation, at risk.

 The fun continues when, travelling west on the Orient Express, he meets a young Irish Suffragette and falls instantly in lust.
 The exchanges between them made me laugh out loud.
-He can’t keep twenty-first century idioms out of his speech and she is swept away by his New Man views on sexual equality.
+He can’t keep twenty-first-century idioms out of his speech and she is swept away by his New Man views on sexual equality.
 When he quotes the yet-to-exist Mao and say that “Women hold up half the sky” she practically wants to take him where he sits.

 At this point, I settled down into the book, thinking I’d found a romance/thriller that would turn out to be a John Buchanan style ripping good read.